Chemotyping

 Analysis of metabolic products of anaerobic bacteria – VFA, nVFA

 Anaerobic bacteria produce characteristic metabolic products, which can be analyzed to help identifying the bacteria.
 Gas chromatography is used for determination of the C1-C7 volatile fatty acids, nonvolatile acids (which must be analyzed as methyl esters), and alcohols in the growth medium.
 Extracts of the melted agar samples are prepared for the analysis, and peaks are identified by comparing with standards.
 After determining which metabolites are present, identification charts are used for identification of the anaerobes.
+However, analysis of metabolic products has been discontinued at the CCUG.

 Procedure adopted from Anaerobe Laboratory Manual, 4th ed.
 1977.
 Virginia Polytechnic Institute and State University, Blacksburg, USA.